Rakesh-ada/LearnEX/README.md

 ## 🔍 Overview

-Study Marketplace allows creators to list educational materials on the blockchain and earn cryptocurrency when users purchase their content.
+LearnEX allows creators to list educational materials on the blockchain and earn cryptocurrency when users purchase their content.
 All content is stored on IPFS for decentralized, censorship-resistant hosting.

 ## ✨ Features